 Lunch at the Oldest Restaurant in Berlin

 If the weather is nice enough you can sit outside on the charming patio, which is to the side of the restaurant.
 If you are sitting inside, the interior is like any other old restaurant with several different rooms done up in rich woods.
-Inside and outside, Zur Letzen Instanz is a very delicious and attractive place.
+Inside and outside, Zur Letzen Instanz is a very delicious and an attractive place.

 The Best Käsespätzle in Berlin